Keeping the workplace safe

 To keep the workplace safe, employers and staff must follow the government guidelines for their type of work:

-- in England – working safely during coronavirus on GOV.UK
+- England – working safely during COVID-19 on GOV.UK

-- in Scotland – Scottish Government workplace guidance
+- Scotland – Scottish Government guidance for safer workplaces

 What employers must do